How it works

 Efgartigimod is a new medication for myasthenia gravis that is the first of its kind.
 It is an antagonist of the neonatal Fc receptor, meaning that it binds to this specific receptor.
 The neonatal Fc receptor is responsible for maintaining IgG (immunoglobulin G) levels inside the body.
 IgG is the autoantibody that binds to the acetylcholine receptor (AChR) in patients with myasthenia gravis.
 Efgartigimod, by inhibiting the neonatal Fc receptor, reduces the levels of IgG in the body, resulting in a reduction of blockage for the AChR and an increased likelihood of successful binding to ACh.
 It is suggested that it may work for all antibody-positive patients, with potential to also work for those who present as antibody-negative (around 10% of those with myasthenia gravis).

-Through EAMS, efgartigimod was made available early to patients referred by their neurologist.
+Through EAMS, Efgartigimod was made available early to patients referred by their neurologist.

 How it is delivered